Travelling

 How second citizenship helps you to take holidays in the Caribbean

 It is easier for citizens of the Caribbean countries to take holidays in the Caribbean than for foreigners.
 There are various legal restrictions imposed on foreigners.
 For example, a foreigner cannot just buy or build a villa.
-First, the government has to issue a special license allowing a foreigner to own land.
+First, the government has to issue a special licence allowing a foreigner to own land.

 Yachtsmen can only register a yacht if they have Caribbean citizenship.
 Furthermore, the cost of registering a yacht and taxes on it in the Caribbean are about two-thirds of those in Europe.

 If a wealthy person moves to the Caribbean with their family, their children can also enrol at leading universities.
 For example, the investor’s children can study medicine at the prestigious University of St. George in Grenada.
-Their degree is also recognised in the U.S. and the U.K.
+Their degree is also recognised in the US and the UK.

-Studying at a university for international students is comparable to the cost of studying in the U.K. However, the state pays 90% of the cost for Grenadian citizens.
+Studying at a university for international students is comparable to the cost of studying in the UK.
+However, the state pays 90% of the cost for Grenadian citizens.

 Therefore, we advise wealthy people who want to live in the Caribbean for the long term to apply for second citizenship by investment in one of the Caribbean countries.
 Dual citizenship will offer them and their families benefits, make their lives more secure, and give them the freedom to travel visa-free to the Caribbean and throughout the world.

 The fastest way to get Caribbean citizenship is by investment.
-Five Caribbean countries — Antigua and Barbuda, Grenada, St Lucia, Dominica, and St Kitts and Nevis — offer government-sponsored citizenship by investment programs.
+Five Caribbean countries—Antigua and Barbuda, Grenada, St Lucia, Dominica, and St Kitts and Nevis—offer government-sponsored citizenship by investment programs.
 Wealthy individuals invest in the economy of one of these countries and receive second citizenship.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.